-Gluten-Free Cheeseburger Birthday Cake (Although It Also Works for Graduations and More)
+Gluten-Free Cheeseburger Birthday Cake Works for Birthdays and More

 Today’s recipe is a good example of her fun approach to life and refusal to accept the “status quo,” so to speak.
 She created this gluten-free Cheeseburger Birthday Cake for a dear friend’s birthday.
 As you would expect, he loved it, and so did everyone else!
 I asked her if she would be willing to share the recipe with you all and, true to her very giving and sharing nature, she agreed.

 Many thanks to Cherie for sharing her family’s personal story and this great gluten-free Cheeseburger Birthday Cake recipe.
 I think the cake would also be welcome for any festive occasion.
-I could see it appreciated and enjoyed at a Super Bowl party, too.
+I’m thinking graduations and bachelor parties off the top of my head.
+I could also see it appreciated and enjoyed at a Super Bowl party, too.

 - 1 stick of butter